queilawithaQ/documentation/_basic/builds-and-configuration/ignore-command-on-branch.md

 ### Example Using A Pattern

 If you want to use a pattern instead of a specific value, you need to follow the correct syntax.
-For example: if you want to run a comand for all branches that start with `feature/`.
+For example: if you want to run a command for all branches that start with `feature/`.
 Here is the syntax you would use:

 ```shell
 if [[ "$CI_BRANCH" =~ "feature/"* ]]; then YOUR_COMMAND; fi